Memorial Chapel Campaign

 Work began in 2014 with the stripping away of old paint and finish.
 Original craftsmanship and beautiful woodwork began to shine through.
 A year of hard work resulted in a transformation from a dated appearance to a warmer, traditional atmosphere.
 Updated paint, gilding, wood refinishing and new flooring have brought the Memorial Chapel back to its original glory.
 Additional touches have enhanced the space to reflect its original purpose and mundane structural and environmental details have also been addressed to enhance the worship experience.
 Landscaping and paint give the exterior a fresh look.

-A $5,000 kick-off gift from the MMA Alumni Association toward the renovation of the 55 year-old Memorial Chapel & Assembly Hall has now grown to a total of nearly $144,478 in gifts from alumni, friends, corporations and foundations!
-This represents a third of $350,000 overall funding goal for the project as gifts and commitments continue to be made every week.
-A special $100,000 gift challenge by the Alumni Association to encourage all alumni to support the effort has garnered $22,200 of the total gifts and pledges received.
+A $5,000 kick-off gift from the MMA Alumni Association toward the renovation of the 55-year-old Memorial Chapel & Assembly Hall made on October 6, 2015 has now grown to a total of $218,022 in gifts from alumni, friends, corporations, and foundations!
+This represents nearly 70% of $350,000 overall funding goal for the project as gifts and commitments continue to be made every week.
+A special $100,000 gift challenge by the Alumni Association to encourage all alumni to support the effort has garnered $94,345 of the total gifts and pledges received!
 Under the leadership of Jeff Kays ’84, Alumni Association Board President, class agents are working with members of their classes and decades to reconnect and engage in commitments to fund naming opportunities in the updated facility.
 The MMA “Centennial Class” of 1989, led by Chris Schafer, and the Class of ’71, led by Greg Temple, each has launched special challenge efforts within the larger alumni challenge campaign.

 Work in the Memorial Chapel continued this past school year to add special gilded eagle wall bases and sets of flags representing MMA and each branch of the U. S. military, and an eternal memorial flame has also been included in the altar area.
 Gifts of all amounts are still encouraged toward the overall Memorial Chapel renovation fund, and naming gifts are still available for small and large Chapel pews and three remaining flag sets.